dbernheisel/dbernheisel.github.io/src/pages/blog/vim-elixir-ls-plug/index.md

 look at the `ElixirLS.compile()` function later.

 The coc.nvim setup is straight from their readme.
-I'm also adding some extensions that nvim.coc will install on its own after startup.
+I'm also adding some extensions that coc.nvim will install on its own after startup.
 In this case I want [coc-elixir] and [coc-diagnostic].

 coc-elixir provides coc.nvim the settings to know how to work with Elixir